-The BC FireSmartTM Committee (BCFSC) was initiated by the BCWS in May 2017 to ensure greater direction and integration of the seven FireSmart disciplines across the province and is based on the FireSmart Canada model.
-The current BCFSC members consist of the BC Wildfire Service (BCWS), Office of the Fire Commissioner (OFC), Union of BC Municipalities (UBCM), Fire Chiefs' Association of BC (FCABC), Emergency Management BC (EMBC), Forest Enhancement Society of BC (FESBC) and First Nations' Emergency Services Society of BC (FNESS).
+The BC FireSmart[TM] Committee (BCFSC) was initiated by the BC Wildfire Service in May 2017 to ensure greater direction and integration of the seven FireSmart disciplines across the province and is based on the FireSmart Canada model.
+The current BCFSC members consist of the BC Wildfire Service (BCWS), the First Nations' Emergency Services Society of BC (FNESS), the Office of the Fire Commissioner (OFC), the Union of BC Municipalities (UBCM), the Fire Chiefs' Association of BC (FCABC), Emergency Management and Climate Readiness (EMCR), and the Forest Enhancement Society of BC (FESBC).
 FireSmart Canada sits on the committee in an advisory capacity.

-For more information on FireSmart visit www.FireSmartBC.ca
+For more information on FireSmart, visit www.FireSmartBC.ca